fainashalts/Blockchain-Developer-Bootcamp/docs/S08-scalability/M2-types/L1/index.md

 ## Rollups

 In general, on Rollup Layer 2 solutions,  transactions are submitted to L2 nodes instead of L1, and batched.
 Eventually they are put on L1 and no longer mutable.
 L2 nodes are Ethereum compatible, independent blockchains.
-All state and execution is handled in L2: Signature verification, Contract execution, etc. The L1 only stores transaction data
+All state and execution is handled in L2: Signature verification, Contract execution, etc. The L1 only stores transaction data.

 Note: the terminology here can be challenging but Pranay Mohan of Celo Network <a href="https://mobile.twitter.com/pranaymohan/status/1409195144360992773" target="_blank" rel="noopener noreferrer">proposes</a> we think of rollups as shard clients and the rollup contracts as on-chain light clients.

-There are two major kinds of Rollups: ZK-Rollups and Optimistic Rollups.
+There are two major kinds of Rollups: Optimistic Rollups and ZK-Rollups.

-### Zero-Knowledge / ZK-Rollups

-As we mentioned earlier in the section on Zero-Knowledge proofs, ZKPs can compress a larger amount of computation or verification into a single operation.
-ZK-Rollups bundle hundreds of transfers that occur on the ZKP Rollup L2 into a single L1, mainnet transaction via a smart contract located on L1.
-From the data submitted the smart contract can verify all the transfers that are included.

-Critically, you don’t need all the data to verify the transactions, just the zero-knowledge proof.
-Transactions are written to Ethereum as calldata, to reduce gas.

-- **Pros** No delay, less vulnerable to economic attacks
-- **Cons** Limited to simple transfers and ZK-Rollup chains not compatible with EVM as validity proofs are intense to compute and have to build their own language to process.
-However, there is some work on building Solidity to ZKP language compilers, like <a href="https://medium.com/nethermind-eth/warp-your-way-to-starknet-ddd6856875e0" target="_blank" rel="noopener noreferrer">this one for Cairo,</a> Starknet's ZKP language.

-ZK-Rollups are not worth it for applications with little on-chain activity but are attractive for simple, high-volume exchanges.
-Currently using this sort of rollup: <a href="https://loopring.io/#/" target="_blank" rel="noopener noreferrer">Loopring</a>, <a href="https://starkware.co/" target="_blank" rel="noopener noreferrer">Starkware,</a> <a href="https://matter-labs.io/" target="_blank" rel="noopener noreferrer">Matter Labs' zkSync,</a> <a href="https://aztec.network/" target="_blank" rel="noopener noreferrer">Aztec's ZK.Money network</a>

 ### Optimistic Rollups